We Fight Tirelessly For You

 According to the National Highway Traffic Safety Association (NHTSA), almost 5,000 pedestrians die in motor vehicle-related accidents each year, with over 78,000 of them sustaining serious injuries from being hit by a car or truck.

-At the Law Office of Gregory A. Goodman, P.C., our attorneys work both compassionately and aggressively to hold negligent and dangerous drivers responsible for the damage they inflict upon pedestrians and their families.
-As your advocates, we will fight for the compensation you deserve and are entitled to by the law.
+At the Law Office of Gregory A. Goodman, P.C., our Long Island personal injury attorneys work both compassionately and aggressively to hold negligent and dangerous drivers responsible for the damage they inflict upon pedestrians and their families.
+As your Long Island car accident attorney, we will fight for the compensation you deserve and are entitled to by the New York law.

 How Protective are Helmets in Motorcycle Accidents?